Are Attorneys “People”?

 • Images on the page with LSI attorney keywords

 • Links out and into the page with the internal links and external links

 • A socialized directory if it’s shareable

 • A schema

 So, if you have designed your website to generate leads that people are searching for using the LSI method, you are one step closer to beating out your competition in the search results.
-If you need further marketing ideas, trust Martindale-Hubbell to enhance your online visibility.
+If you need SEO services for your law firm, trust Martindale-Hubbell to enhance your online visibility.